Fresno Chaffee Zoo trying to make ends meet

-FRESNO, California (KSEE) – The Fresno Chaffee Zoo is offering visitors a safe night out with special outdoor dining to help them stay above water, through their “Evenings on the Savannah” weekend events.
+FRESNO, California (KGPE) – The Fresno Chaffee Zoo is offering visitors a safe night out with special outdoor dining to help them stay above water, through their “Evenings on the Savannah” weekend events.

 Because activities and dining options are limited these days, the zoo decided to extend their weekend hours and added some food specials through the end of August.